Imagine risking your life at work every single day. Sound horrifying?

 Mike: A lot of what I do is “unknown.”
 Usually, it’s stuff that others have tried but not been successful, or have never been tried at all.
 So all of that is scary…but if I had to pick one, I would say it was the first time I ever did a car explosion inside the car and had to put all my trust in my ability to engineer a safe outcome (i.e. would the safety gear work, would the whole car explode, would they be able to put it out?).

 What’s your “dream” stunt you haven’t done yet?

 Bryan: My dream stunt is breaking the distance record in a truck and driving it off.
-It would be farther then a dirt bike, snow mobile, or anything that’s ever jumped before.
+It would be farther than a dirt bike, snowmobile, or anything that’s ever jumped before.
 500 feet, ramp to ramp.

 Mike: It’s a stunt that involves all three of us doing an epic car jump all in the air at the same time…I’m sure you will see it very soon.
 Then I will dream up the next one.